dazuma/erl2ex/README.md

 ### Incomplete features

-*   Translate record_info calls and record index expressions into macros, rather than constants without semantics.
 *   Translate Erlang characters (e.g. $%) into the Elixir equivalent (e.g. ?%), rather than numbers without semantics.
 *   Generate exdoc comments, probably based on heuristics on the funtion comments.
 *   Do something reasonable with inline comments.